A Review of Generalized Zero-Shot Learning Methods: Introduction

-This review paper contains seven sections.
-Section ~\ref{Sec:over} gives an overview of GZSL, which includes the problem formulation, semantic information, and challenging issues.
-Section~\ref{Sec:methods} reviews GZSL methods, in which a hierarchical categorization of the GZSL methods is provided.
-Each category is further divided into several constituents.
-Section~\ref{Sec:app} presents the applications of GZSL to various domains, including object/action recognition, image segmentation, text classification, and natural language processing (NLP).
-The evaluation settings including benchmark data sets, performance indicators, are discussed in Section~\ref{Sec:evs}.
-Section~\ref{Sec:dis} identifies trends and offers suggestions for future research, while concluding remarks are presented in Section~\ref{Sec:con}.
+This review paper contains six sections.
+Section ~\ref{Sec:over} gives an overview of GZSL, which includes the problem formulation, semantic information, embedding spaces and challenging issues.
+Section~\ref{Sec:methods} {reviews inductive and semantic transductive} GZSL methods, in which a hierarchical categorization of the GZSL methods is provided.
+Each category is further divided into several constituents. { Section~\ref{Sec:sec:trans} focuses on the transductive GZSL methods.
+Section~\ref{Sec:app} presents the applications of GZSL to various domains, including computer vision and natural language processing (NLP).} A discussion on the research gaps and trends for future research, along with concluding remarks, is presented in Section~\ref{Sec:dis}.